tejpals/RCM_Glossary/README.md

 ## Usage
 For Option 1:
-Find path to 'RCM_Glossary' directory
+Find path to 'RCM_Glossary' directory.
-Run this command to change directory
+\nRun this command to change directory.
 ```bash
 cd
 ```